AdaCore/training_material/courses/fundamentals_of_ada/902_future_capabilities.rst

       <stuff coming from either C or some memory buffer>.

    V : A := X'From_Address (S, 0, 10);
-   -- Create a fat pointer of 11 elements
+   -- Create a fat pointer of 11 components
    --   first = 0, last = 10, pointed to by S.

 * This also requires GNAT redesign of so-called fat pointers